shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: the first Map is partitioned, so it is grouped by false,true - so C and D seem valid.
 I go for C!

 **C**

+Correct answer: C!!! - partition will always return map with boolean key.
+The groupBy returns only keys which are needed

 <br>